Museums, nature, shopping, beer gardens and much more

 And in the Hellabrunn Zoo, which has numerous tributaries from the Isar flowing through it, you can get close to flora and fauna at the same time.
 No wonder the people of Munich are generally outdoorsy types.

-Enjoy the view from the Olympic Tower and many more viewpoints
+Enjoy the view from St. Peter's Church and many more viewpoints

 In the centre, there are the towers of St. Peter’s Church and the Neues Rathaus (New Town Hall), which give you the best view of the city and its architectural history.